 Ho Lee Fook

 If you’re down for some old-school Cantonese fare in a modern setting, then you’re going to want to head to Ho Lee Fook in Central.
-Pass the mahjong-tiled kitchen, the rows of waving gold cats, the peacock and descend into the darkness, where artworks by Jonathan Jay Lee can be found, the perfect backdrop to enjoy Jowett Yu’s eclectic mix of local dishes.
+Designed by Sean Dix of dix design+architecture, pass the mahjong-tiled kitchen, the rows of waving gold cats, the peacock and descend into the darkness, where artworks by Jonathan Jay Lee can be found, the perfect backdrop to enjoy Jowett Yu’s eclectic mix of local dishes.

 Another design restaurant in Hong Kong by NCDA, Foxglove is a speakeasy that takes guests back to a slower time; a time when people travelled by boat or train.
 Step inside and find yourself onboard a ship with lush blue furnishings and crisp white interiors highlighted with metal elements and, on occasion, big band music that you can jive away to.
 Or slip into the elegant train carriage/VIP area all decked in red and wood for a different aesthetic.
 We especially love the portholes on the toilets!